Llewellyn Xavier

 b.
 1945, Saint Lucia

-Llewellyn Xavier was awarded the Most Excellent Order of the British Empire, OBE, by Her Majesty Queen Elizabeth II at Buckingham Palace in 2004.
-His work is held in the Permanent Collections of The Smithsonian Institution, Washington D.C., the Museum of Modern Art, New York, The Metropolitan Museum of Art, New York, The Victoria and Albert Museum, London, The Fitzwilliam Museum, Cambridge, The Ulster Museum, Northern Ireland, The Art Gallery of Ontario, Toronto amongst others.
+In 2004, Llewellyn Xavier was awarded the Most Excellent Order of the British Empire (OBE) by Her Majesty Queen Elizabeth II at Buckingham Palace.
+His work is held in the permanent collections of the Smithsonian Institution in Washington, D.C., the Museum of Modern Art in New York, the Metropolitan Museum of Art in New York, the Victoria and Albert Museum in London, the Fitzwilliam Museum in Cambridge, the Ulster Museum in Northern Ireland, and the Art Gallery of Ontario in Toronto, among others.